dapr/docs/daprdocs/content/en/operations/support/support-versioning.md

 The version for a component implementation is determined by the `.spec.version` field as can be seen in the example above.
 The `.spec.version` field is mandatory in a schema instance and the component fails to load if this is not present.
 For the release of Dapr 1.0.0 all components are marked as `v1`.The component implementation version is incremented only for non-backward compatible changes.

 ### Component deprecations
 Deprecations of components will be announced two (2) releases ahead.
-After 2 releases, the component is unregistered from the Dapr runtime, and trying to load it issues a warning.
+Deprecation of a component, results in major version update of the component version.
+After 2 releases, the component is unregistered from the Dapr runtime, and trying to load it will throw a fatal exception.

 ## Quickstarts and Samples
 Quickstarts in the [Quickstarts repo](https://github.com/dapr/quickstarts) are versioned with the runtime, where a table of corresponding versions is on the front page of the samples repo.
 Users should only use Quickstarts corresponding to the version of the runtime being run.